0xPolygonID/tutorials/mkdocs/docs/verifier/on-chain-verifcation/overview.md

 ### Set the zkp request

 As previously mentioned, the actual zkp request "to be born before the 01/01/2001" hasn't been added to the smart contract yet.
-To do so it is necessary to call [`setZKPRequest`](https://github.com/iden3/contracts/blob/master/contracts/ZKPVerifier.sol#L63).
+To do so it is necessary to call [`setZKPRequest`](https://github.com/0xPolygonID/contracts/blob/main/contracts/verifiers/ZKPVerifier.sol#L62).
 This function takes as input:
 - `requestId`, namely the id associated to the request.
-- `validator` the address of the [Validator Smart Contract](https://github.com/iden3/contracts/blob/master/contracts/validators/CredentialAtomicQuerySigValidator.sol).
-This is the contract that actually executed the zk verification.
+- `validator` the address of the [Validator Smart Contract](https://github.com/0xPolygonID/contracts/blob/main/contracts/validators/CredentialAtomicQuerySigValidator.sol).
+This is the contract that actually executes the verification on the zk proof submitted by the user
 - `query`, namely the rules that the user must satisfy

+> Check out our [Smart Contract section](../../contracts/overview.md#credentialatomicquerysigvalidator) to learn more about the set of verification executed on the zk proof.

 Execute this Hardhat script to set the zk request to the smart contract.